Chart Color Schemes

 Household Composition

-Port Augusta features high concentrations of lone person households, with a lower-than-average median household size
+Port Augusta features high concentrations of lone person households, with a fairly typical median household size

-Family households comprise 64.0% of all households, including 22.4% couples with children, 26.2% couples without children, and 14.0% single parent families.
-Non-family households account for the remaining 36.0%, with lone person households at 32.9% and group households making up 3.0% of the total.
-The median household size is 2.3 people, which is smaller than the Rest of SA average of 2.4.
+Family households account for 64.0% of all households, including 22.4% couples with children, 26.2% couples without children, and 14.0% single parent families.
+Non-family households constitute the remaining 36.0%, with lone person households at 32.9% and group households comprising 3.0%.
+The median household size is 2.3 people, which aligns with the average for the Rest of South Africa.

 Frequently Asked Questions - Households